LatentSpaceExplorer/athene/README.md

-# Athene: AI Assistant
+# Athene

-A voice-controlled AI assistant that can manage your tasks, read to you your clipboard content, and engage in natural conversations using LLMs.
+Athene is a voice-controlled AI assistant that can manage your tasks, read to you your clipboard content, and engage in natural conversations using LLMs.

 ## Features

-- Audio Input: Voice recognition and processing
+- Voice recognition and processing
 - Natural language task management with persistent storage
 - Text-to-speech responses using [Kokoro](https://github.com/thewh1teagle/kokoro-onnx)
 - Read text from clipboard
 - General conversation
+- Modular plugin system for easy extension

 ## Prerequisites

 - Python 3.12 or higher
 - NVIDIA GPU with CUDA support (recommended)
 - Groq API key for LLM access

 ## Installation